marek5050/marek5050.github.io/_posts/2018-02-15-SAP_API_HTTP_Requests_to_IBM_cloud.md

 status: publish
 ---

-*The last few weeks I've been involved with GS1 standards and SAP.
-I've put together a list of interesting problems and experiences.*
+*In the last few weeks I've come across a couple of interesting SAP ABAP challenges.
+For example sending a simple HTTP Post request to a IBM Cloud service.
+ This was more difficult than expected, because of the self-signed certificate bluemix uses.*

 Reference: